 99.05 PAYMENT OF BILLS.
 All sewer service charges are due and payable under the same terms and conditions provided for payment of a combined service account as contained in Section 92.04 of this Code of Ordinances.
 Sewer service may be discontinued in accordance with the provisions contained in Section 92.05 if the combined service account becomes delinquent, and the provisions contained in Section 92.08 relating to lien notices shall also apply in the event of a delinquent account.

 99.06 LIEN FOR NONPAYMENT.
-The owner of the premises served and any lessee or tenant thereof shall be jointly and severally liable for sewer service charges to the premises.
+Except as provided for in Section 92.07 of this Code of Ordinances, the owner of the premises served and any lessee or tenant thereof shall be jointly and severally liable for sewer service charges to the premises.
 Sewer service charges remaining unpaid and delinquent shall constitute a lien upon the premises served and shall be certified by the Clerk to the County Treasurer for collection in the same manner as property taxes.

 (Code of Iowa, Sec.
 384.84)

 99.07 SPECIAL AGREEMENTS PERMITTED.
 No statement in these chapters shall be construed as preventing a special agreement, arrangement or contract between the Council, and any industrial concern whereby an industrial waste of unusual strength or character may be accepted subject to special conditions, rate and cost as established by the Council.

 100.01 PURPOSE.
 The purpose of this chapter is to establish a storm water drainage system district and provide a means of funding the operation and maintenance of storm water management facilities including, but not limited to, retaining basins, storm sewers, inlets, ditches and drains.